Dragon's Lair

 “However, this simple gameplay still manages to get you invested in the story and animation, which are the real stars.”

-“I remember there being a storyline involved, and all this is just action scenes where you have to make a choice, scene after scene.
-There's no storyline, no setup, no feeling of being in a game making choices, just reviewing scenes.”
+“I remember there being a storyline involved, and all this is, is the action scenes where you have to make a choice, scene after scene.
+No storyline, no setup, no feeling that I am in a game making choices, just reviewing scenes.”

 “So even for a story-based game, it is lacking by modern standards.”